 Every year it's up to you to decide whether you should you itemize or take the standard deduction.
 You'd be amazed about how many people get this wrong and end up costing themselves extra taxes.

-Instead of taking the standard deduction, you always have the option of itemizing your deduction.
+Instead of taking the standard deduction, you always have the option of itemizing your deductions.
 This means you individually deduct the actual amounts of certain expenses item by item instead of taking the standard deduction.
 You must list all the deductions on IRS Schedule A and include this schedule with your tax return.
 This is a lot more work than taking the standard deduction.
 You have to know what expenses are deductible and keep track of them.
 You also need to keep records of your expenses.
 Cancelled checks or credit card statements are not enough—you need to keep receipts and other bills showing what you spent the money on.

 Itemized deductions are usually personal in nature, and don’t include business expenses (although they do include job expenses).
 Some of the more common ones are: